shawna-p/mysterious-messenger/docs/creating-characters.rst

     e.g. ``"Emma♥"``

 `file_id`
     A string.
 This is used for many things internally to associate images and other variables with the character.
 For example, if a character's file_id is ``"em"``, then the program will look for incoming phone calls from this character with the suffix "_em" e.g. ``my_chatroom_incoming_em``.
-This is usually just the string version of what you called the ChatCharacter variable.
+This must be the string version of what you called the ChatCharacter variable, as it is often used to find the ChatCharacter object itself in some circumstances.

     e.g. ``"em"``